-A large part of my work with Craobh Dugan and the Irish Cultural Center of the Mohawk Valley involves promoting events.
-I design graphics and write event descriptions, emails to attendees, Facebook posts, and newsletter articles to attract as many people as possible.
-To date, I've promoted 24 events.
+A large part of my work with Craobh Dugan and the Irish Cultural Center of the Mohawk Valley involved promoting events.
+I designed graphics and wrote event descriptions, emails to attendees, Facebook posts, and newsletter articles.
 Below you can see samples of a few of my graphics and event descriptions.

 People of all cultural backgrounds are invited to come together at the Irish Cultural Center of the Mohawk Valley for an evening of healing and unity through the power of music.

 Our first-ever African Irish Drum Circle will take place on Friday, August 21, at 7:00pm.
 Professional drum circle leader and Common Unity founder Alex Kofi Dankwa will bring his collection of authentic African percussion instruments to the Irish Cultural Center.
 Members of the Irish community who own a bodhran, bones, or spoons are asked to bring their instruments too.